Dziyana-Boiba/clevertec-library/README.md

 - **Book Booking:** Users will soon be able to reserve books from the library.
 - **User Reviews and Ratings:** The ability to add reviews and ratings for books.
 - **User Profiles:** Users will have customizable profiles where they can manage their data.
+- **Language Selection:** Choose your preferred language for the website interface.

 ## Credits